confluentinc/ksql/docs-md/operate-and-deploy/installation/install-ksql-with-docker.md

 ### Connect ksqlDB CLI to a Dockerized ksqlDB Server

-Run a ksqlDB CLI instance in a container and connect to a ksqlDB Server that\'s running in a different container.
+Run a ksqlDB CLI instance in a container and connect to a ksqlDB Server that's running in a different container.

 ```bash
 # Run ksqlDB Server.